Monthly Archives: June 2026

 Saturday 30 May

 On the day of the game Dad and the boys and I headed down to the Emirates for the screening.
-It felt more intense than I’m ready for on the existing Arsenal tube, compounded by the poor arrangements for stadium access.
+It felt more intense than I was ready for on exiting the Arsenal tube, compounded by the poor arrangements for stadium access.
 In a bid to stop anyone gaining access to the concourse around the ground who doesn’t have a ticket – with more than one eye on the parade – entry points were very limited and quickly came under pressure.
 There was still 40,000 people with tickets.
 This was the one point it felt a bit too big and threatening to get out of control.

 Once inside the atmosphere was manic.
 The sun was hotter than I’d expected, making for a sticky evening.
 The match swayed our way with Kai Havertz’s early goal greeted with complete delirium.
 It was very early.
 The team didn’t seem to quite mean to sit back but did so, and while that was fine against Burnley it was far more difficult to do so here.
 It was one of those European games where it felt like the referee gave the other side every decision and you start to think there’s something fishy going on.
 Maybe there was but the other side still played fabulous possession football, some of their passing was astonishing.
 The guy behind me made some very silly comments and was quite annoying.
 The people in front of us, older Arsenal fans, were silent throughout, messaging friends about what time they’d be back in the pub.
 Would it have been impossible for them to try to sing, or alternatively to have just stayed there?
 Apart from that it was a loud and tense evening.